Back/How I AI

 A developer's screen shows an interaction with 'Claude Code', an AI assistant, in a terminal environment.
 The interface displays a welcome message, instructions to 'Run /init' for creating a CLAUDE.md file, and a specific AI prompt: 'Try "how do I log an error?"'.
 This frame demonstrates a practical use of AI in a coding workflow.

-This prompt does two things: it describes the desired feature and explicitly tells Claude to use a custom 'skill' to create the planning artifacts in the Flowy format.
+The prompt pulls double duty.
+It describes the feature CJ wants, then explicitly tells Claude to invoke a custom Flowy skill that generates the planning artifacts in the correct JSON format.

 The skill itself is a simple Markdown file (skill.md) that CJ developed iteratively.
 It defines the JSON schema for nodes and edges, available styles, colors, and provides examples.
 This skill acts as the documentation that teaches Claude how to use Flowy correctly.